 - No limits on their willingness to serve or put up with laziness or other bad behavior by members

 Most of the time they also have jobs and families to care for and have volunteered to minister to the church family as well.

 Of course, we owe them honor, obedience and respect as the Bible says (Hebrews 13:7), but in addition to these I say that we also owe them the benefit of the doubt.
 Let us not assume, for example, that an honest mistake is really a purposeful slight, or that a lack of attention concerning a need or issue is a planned insult or a proof that the elder does not care.
-There may be a perfectly normal reason for his action or lack of action (e.g. sick wife is or overtime at work) and giving him the benefit of the doubt should be our first reaction.
+There may be a perfectly normal reason for his action or lack of action (e.g. sick wife at home or overtime at work) and giving him the benefit of the doubt should be our first reaction.

 Not jumping to negative conclusions or not having a hair-trigger in getting our feelings hurt will not only help the elder do his work, but it will also spare us a lot of unnecessary turmoil when it comes to our relationship with various leaders.

 2. Elders Need Both Encouragement and Correction